lordravo/ifood-data-architect-test/implementation/README.md

 ## Scalability
 Scalability can be achieved focusing on highmem workers (as seen on the autoscale script), and migrating data to a external storage, such as S3 or GCS.

+## Alternative Contexts and Solutions

+1. Complex job dependencies:

+Adopt a workflow framework such as Airflow for DAGs, or Jenkins for Pipelines

+2. Real-time streaming data:

+Ingestion through Apache Beam (KafkaIO/PubsubIO)

 ## Reference